CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 - **Leaves** – Turning in 100 Leaves during an event grants a player 1 CP. (limit 1 per event)
 - **In Game Space** – Bringing, maintaining and allowing other players to access an In Game decorated space such as a Tavern, Lab, Workshop, Store, Library, etc will grant the player 1 CP.
 This area must be set up prior to game and approved by plot to receive this CP.
 - **Monster NPC Shift** – A player may spend 4 hours doing an NPC shift as a side story monster.
 This will be 100% combat based and grant the player 1 CP.
 - **NPC Additional Costuming** – A player may bring their own extra costuming and gear to make their NPC more distinct.
-If an NPC shows exceptional costuming, they will be granted 1 CP
+If an NPC shows exceptional costuming, they will be granted 1 CP.
 - **Roleplay NPC Shift** – On a limited basis, plot may need a particular NPC for roleplay reasons.
 If a player is pulled out of game to play a particular NPC for such reasons, they will be granted 1 CP.
 (Limit 1 per event)
 - **Full NPC Shift** – A player who NPCs for a full event will be granted 4 CP as well as leaves/resources based on the current attendance policy.
 - **Staff** – A player who is on staff will be granted 4 CP as well as leaves/resources based on the current attendance policy.
 (This may stack with Full NPC Shift)